lexibank/vanuatuvoices/README.md

 ## How to cite

-If you use these data please cite
-- the original source
-  > Lana Takau, Mary Walworth, Aviva Shimelman, Sandrine Bessis, Tom Ennever, Iveth Rodriguez, Hans-Jörg Bibiko, Daria Dërmaku, Murray Garde, Marie-France Duhamel, Giovanni Abete, Laura Wägerle, Kaitip W. Kami, Russell Gray.
-2024.
-Vanuatu Voices.
-- the derived dataset using the DOI of the [particular released version](../../releases/) you were using
+If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description